TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Thanks to its two-piece design (most of the other safety razors on the list are three-piece), this is one of the easiest options for replacing the safety razor blades.

 The handle of this model gets a bit slippery when wet.
-If grip levels are high on your list of priorities, you might want to take a look at the knurled handle option instead.
+If grip levels are high on your list of priorities, or if you intend to shave in the shower, choose the knurled handle option instead.

-They Say: The pinnacle of over a century's worth of innovation and expertise, and the only range that bears the name of our company's founder: King C. Gillette.
-This safety razor for men is an iconic design inspired by our heritage, for edging with ultimate precision, classic function and style.
-A single Platinum coated double edged safety razor blade shapes with precise accuracy, ideal for edging sideburns and strong beard lines to help you achieve your perfect look.
+They Say: A single Platinum coated double edged safety razor blade shapes with precise accuracy, ideal for edging sideburns and strong beard lines to help you achieve your perfect look.

-The King C. Gillette Double Edge Safety Razor is a decent piece of kit that gave a nice close shave.
+We Say: The King C. Gillette Double Edge Safety Razor is a decent piece of kit that gives a nice, close shave.

 I’ve nothing against Russian steel, but after recent events, I'm hesitant to do anything to support their economy.
 I just find it strange that Gillette is not using American steel for a product bearing the name of its founder.